Creating a Custom Python Environment (ipykernel)

 The $USER variable will automatically expand to your username.

-conda create -p /cluster/research-groups/$PI/workspace/$USER/miniconda3/envs/mycoolenvname
+mamba create -p /cluster/research-groups/$PI/workspace/$USER/miniforge3/envs/mycoolenvname

 Using the -p option to create allows you to specify the path where you want it to create the environment, instead of the default location.
 You will not have access to create a new environment in the default location, so we need to specify where to put the new environment.
 The final directory name will be the environment name, in this example it’s “mycoolenvname”.
-This name will be displayed by default on the launcher icon in JupyterLab, but you can also override at a later step.
+This name will be displayed by default on the launcher icon in JupyterLab, but you can also override it at a later step.

 With the environment created, we need to activate it.
 Unfortunately because the environment was put in a non-standard location, we need to tell the activate command where to look for it.

-There are a few options that can be passed to the conda2kern script to help guide it if it can not auto-determine which language your environment is using.
+There are a few options that can be passed to the mamba2kern script to help guide it if it can not auto-determine which language your environment is using.
 To get the full list of options, pass it the -h option.

-<default.sif>[USER@c-X-X ~/demo]$ conda2kern -h
+<default.sif>[USER@c-X-X ~/demo]$ mamba2kern -h

-Usage: /usr/bin/conda2kern [-d <display name>] [-n <kernel name>] [-h]
+Usage: /usr/bin/mamba2kern [-d <display name>] [-n <kernel name>] [-h]

 -h: Display this help message